charmaine-aguilar/luxhairsalon/README.md

-## Description
+## LUX Hair Salon
-A Landing page for a hair salon called LUX
+This is a landing page for a make-believe hair salon called LUX based in Jersey City, New Jersey.

 ## Live preview
 View the website [here](https://luxhairsalon.netlify.app/)!